ton-community/tutorials/docs/01-wallet/testnet-tonweb.md

 ## Step 3: View the wallet by address in an explorer

-If you click on the top left in the TonKeeper app you will copy your wallet address.
+If you click on the top left in the Tonkeeper app you will copy your wallet address.
 Alternatively, you can tap on the "Receive" button and see your wallet address displayed on screen.

 It should look something like this: